montyr75/number_guessing/polymer_controls_in_an_angular_2_form_with_dart.md

 [The game](https://github.com/montyr75/number_guessing_) uses a form component template much like this one.
 The `<form>` is laid out using Polymer's iron-flex-layout classes, and there's a little bit of styling to keep things tame.

 For the most part, we're back in business, thanks to the `ngDefaultControl` attribute on `<paper-input>`.
 One thing we don't get back is the `ngSubmit` event, but we don't really need it, as we can simply call `submit()` in response to control events.
-The `<paper-input>`'s `allowed-pattern` and `maxlength` attributes stop the user from entering anything crazy, and if we wanted to, we could add `autoValidate` to make it self-apply styling for bad values.
+The `<paper-input>`'s `allowed-pattern` and `maxlength` attributes stop the user from entering anything crazy, and if we wanted to, we could add `autoValidate` to make it self-apply styling for bad values, or a `label` attribute to get a nifty floating label.
 Note the use of `(keyup.enter)` on the input control, a great Angular shorthand for responding to the <kbd>Enter</kbd> key.

 And here's the component class: